axone-protocol/docs/docs/whitepaper/token-model.md

 :::note

-It is important to note that as a curator, you are confronted with the risk of withdrawing less KNOW from the bounding curve than you started with.
-In the worst-case scenario, your curation shares value decreases substantially so that you receive only a tiny fraction of the KNOW back that you initially deposited.
+It is important to note that as a curator, you are confronted with the risk of withdrawing less $KNOW from the bounding curve than you started with.
+In the worst-case scenario, your curation shares value decreases substantially so that you receive only a tiny fraction of the $KNOW back that you initially deposited.

 :::